STAT 385 Summer 2025 Unofficial Syllabus

 Statistics Programming Methods (STAT 385) is a programming course designed to establish the foundations of statistical computing.
 Potential topics include the following: command line operations, version control, objects, control structures, user-defined functions, mathematics (arithmetic, algebra, calculus), statistics (data and randomization), arrays, linear algebra and matrix manipulation, algorithms, string manipulation, regular expression, and debugging code.

 The code we write in this course must be reproducible - verifiable by any computer running the same exact code and receiving the same exact result as the original source.
 It is important that code does not contain executable errors and warnings.
-Critical and creative thinking and efficient coding will be encouraged.
-Additionally, learners will learn basic knowledge of computers, such as locating a file, creating a directory, saving a file, compressing a file, extracting a compressed file, keyboard shortcuts, and fundamental troubleshooting.
+Critical and creative thinking and efficient coding is encouraged.
+Additionally, learners learn basic knowledge of computers, such as locating a file, creating a directory, saving a file, compressing a file, extracting a compressed file, keyboard shortcuts, and fundamental troubleshooting.
 This course aims to present these programming methods concepts and skills via R and version control via Git and GitHub.
-R with RMarkdown offers reproducible documentation with Markdown syntax, which will support long-term learning opportunities, while Git propels learners’ capacity for collaboration.
+R with RMarkdown offers reproducible documentation with Markdown syntax, which supports long-term learning opportunities, while Git propels learners’ capacity for collaboration.
 Using Git in this course encourages learners collaborating alone as individuals (pulling and pushing their own work) and with classmates (pulling and pushing everyone’s joint work).
 This means that learners must have a computer that they can access on any given day.

 Learning Objectives